 As permitted by the transitional provisions of IFRS 9, the Group elected not to restate comparative figures.
 Any adjustments to the carrying amounts of financial assets and liabilities at the date of transition were recognised in the opening retained earnings.
-The Group will to continue to apply the hedge accounting requirements of IAS 39 on adoption of IFRS 9; until the macro-economic hedge requirements of IFRS 9 are issued.
+The Group will continue to apply the hedge accounting requirements of IAS 39, until the macro-economic hedge requirements of IFRS 9 are issued.